awsdocs/aws-cdk-guide/v2/migrate.md

 Depending on the number of resources in your account, scanning may take a few minutes\.
 A progress bar will display during the scanning process\.

 **Supported resource types**  <a name="migrate-resources-supported"></a>
 The AWS CDK CLI will migrate resources supported by the IaC generator\.
-For a full list, see [Supported resource types](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/generate-IaC-supported-resources.html) in the *AWS CloudFormation User Guide*\.
+For a full list, see [Resource type support](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import-supported-resources.html) in the *AWS CloudFormation User Guide*\.

 ### Resolve write\-only properties<a name="migrate-resources-writeonly"></a>